ArtifactDB/gypsum-metadata-index/README.md

 The [**gypsum** documentation](https://github.com/ArtifactDB/gypsum-worker) describes the expected file organization in the **gypsum** bucket.
 The same organization is used in the [Gobbler's documentation](https://github.com/ArtifactDB/gobbler) for an on-premise alternative.

-The [**gypsum-bioc-index** repository](https://github.com/ArtifactDB/gypsum-bioc-index) uses this repository to create SQLite indices for Bioconductor packages.
+The [**bioconductor-metadata-index** repository](https://github.com/ArtifactDB/bioconductor-metadata-index) uses this repository to create SQLite indices for Bioconductor packages.